MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/hybrid-cloud-print/hybrid-cloud-print-deploy-new.md

         - PrintServerEndpoint = Log in to Azure portal and then get the string from Enterprise applications > Enterprise Cloud Print app > Application proxy > External URL.
 Omit the trailing "/"
         - AzureClientId = Application ID of the registered Native Web App value
         - AzureTenantGuid = Directory ID of your Azure AD tenant
-        - DiscoveryResourceId \[Optional\] = Application ID URI of the Mopria Discovery Service app
+        - DiscoveryResourceId = Application ID URI of the Mopria Discovery Service app

     - You can enter all of the required parameter values in the command line as well.
 The syntax is: